tony-0tis/express-custom-api/README.md

 console.log(app.getInfo());
 ````

-This will add two methods for main app

 ## Methods
 This script add two methods which visible from the main app and from router app:
 - `info(path, infoObject)` - Add info